bdlucas1/diff3d/README.md

 ### API

 The `diff3d` module provides a simple API if you want to integrate it into your own program.
+As this is an early version of the program, I'll try to maintain the stability of these APIs, but I can't guarantee it.
 See the code for details.

 * `diff3d.from_files` opens a window displaying the diff between two files